On this page:

-Vaccination: The UHS Allergy, Immunization and Travel Health Clinic offers the vaccine by appointment only.
-To make an appointment, call 734-764-8320.
+Vaccination and fees: The UHS Allergy, Immunization and Travel Health Clinic offers vaccination by appointment only.
+To schedule, call 734-764-8320.
+For costs, see Fees.

 Meningitis vaccination is recommended for all incoming freshmen living in residence halls.
 Other college students under 25 years of age may choose to be vaccinated to reduce their risk of disease.

 Considerations for vaccination include: